Social media redemption: Why are some celebrities forgiven and others are not?

 Which begs the question, who decides he is forgiven?
 Granted, he wasn’t charged with anything but that hardly denotes immediate uncancellation – Taylor Swift and Anne Hathaway both felt they had to go into seclusion for years after the internet turned on them… yet another signpost that men and women are treated differently when it comes to public redemption.

 Was it perhaps because 2018 was the crest of the #MeToo wave culminating in Brett Kavanaugh’s rise to the US Supreme Court that there were so many accusations to keep track of?
-Kevin Spacey’s imminent return to the big screen says yes.
-Set to star in the upcoming Italian film The Man Who Drew God, the role marks his first acting job since he was embroiled in his own sexual abuse scandal less than four years ago.
+Kevin Spacey’s return to the big screen says yes.
+Recently starring in the 2021 Italian film The Man Who Drew God, the role marked his first acting job since he was embroiled in his own sexual abuse scandal less than five years ago.
 Over 20 people came forward with allegations against the actor at the time, which culminated in many of his contacts in the industry cutting ties with him.

 Accused of very serious sexual misconduct, many of them against men who were only young teenagers when the incidents allegedly happened, Spacey denied any wrongdoing but the powers that be gave every indication that they were not going to gloss over the situation quickly.
 Netflix ended his contract with him, he was dropped by both his agent and publicist and even his Special Emmys Award was withdrawn.
 Fast-forward to today, and he’s back doing what he loves, with little to no public backlash.